department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 When you choose to request a Higher-Level Review, you're asking for another review of the same evidence.
-A senior reviewer will take another look at your case and determine whether the decision can be changed based on a difference of opinion or an error that VA made.
+A senior reviewer will take another look at your case and determine whether the decision can be changed based on a difference of opinion or an error that VA made. <br>
 [Learn how to request a Higher-Level Review](/decision-reviews/higher-level-review/).

 <div class ="vads-u-display--flex vads-u-margin-y--1">